-This action will close a targeted artboard that is opened as an overlay.
-It can be also set to “self” so the artboard can be closed from itself.
+This action will close a targeted board that is opened as an overlay.
+It can be also set to “self” so the board can be closed from itself.

-It takes back to the last artboard shown.
+It takes back to the last board shown.
 This action is typically used for back buttons, when the same screen can be accessed from different origins.

 This action opens an URL in a new tab.
 This is useful to add external links outside of the prototype.

 The animation defines the transition between boards when the interaction is triggered.
 Penpot currently provides the following actions (more of them will come):

 Dissolve means that the destination board fades in while the origin board fades out.